 Territorial battles are common throughout the animal kingdom, but few reach the levels of vitriol which, sadly, characterise many boundary disputes between human neighbours.
 Unfortunately, when it comes to the law, the resolution of boundary rows is not straight forward.

 According to the Land Registry, the boundaries marked on the title plans they hold are usually “general” – they’re based on ordnance survey maps and don’t always stipulate exactly where the line is, nor who is responsible for maintaining the boundary.
 If in doubt, check your deeds, but even they don’t always give you a clear answer.
-Replacing a fence?
+Replacing damaged fence panels?
 Ask first and tread carefully.

 Can’t see the light for the trees